The GCRF GlobalSeaweedSTAR will address three key ‘Development Challenges’;

 Challenge #2: Resilience and action on short term environmental shock and long term environmental change – mitigate the sensitivity of seaweeds to fluctuating environmental conditions and climate change: We will empower developing countries to develop and test new commercial strains for increased resistance to the key yield-limiting diseases and pests under conditions of environmental change (WP3) and embed the knowledge gained into practical farm management protocols to ensure maximum yield at the farm sites (WP2).

 Challenge #3: Sustainable livelihoods supported by strong foundations, infrastructure and gender equality for sustainable economic growth and innovation – understand the socio-, political and institutional landscapes in our developing country partners regarding biosecurity (WP2), gender equality and risk management: We will work closely with local communities and national governments to develop a robust approach to policy development to promote sustainable economic growth of the seaweed industry in these countries (WP4).
-Furthermore, we will not only test our protocols, detection techniques and policies in Tanzania, the Philippines and Indonesia, but in other developing countries through collaborative research programmes, supported by the GCRF GlobalSeaweedSTAR Fund.
+Furthermore, we will not only test our protocols, detection techniques and policies in Tanzania, the Philippines and Malaysia, but in other developing countries through collaborative research programmes, supported by the GCRF GlobalSeaweedSTAR Fund.